 Getting it right at the outset will make it much easier to promote and manage your website through a long-term SEO process either in-house or with your contracted website manager.

-Making sure you give your new site or content the best possible chance of appearing in the Google search engine listings, it is always advisable to follow the advice of the company that you are targeting (such as Google and Bing shown above).
+Making sure you give your new site or content the best chance of appearing in the Google search engine listings, it is always advisable to follow the advice of the company that you are targeting (such as Google and Bing shown above).

-There may be many more challenging aspects to tackle but by completing the basics in good style, you are giving your site the best possible start it can have.
+There may be many more challenging aspects to tackle but by completing the basics in good style, you are giving your site the best start it can have.

 To help you as you take your first steps, why not make an action plan that contains vital consideration ideas for your new venture?

 Below is a suggested list of content for your plan, you can remove or add bullet points, after all, it is your website;

 - Address your sites short term and long term direction before you launch